chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 # Extending NFS Upper-Layer Bindings {#extending-ulbs}

-RPC programs such as NFS are required to have an Upper-Layer Binding specification to interoperate on RPC-over-RDMA version 2 transports
+RPC programs such as NFS must have an Upper-Layer Binding specification to operate on an RPC-over-RDMA version 2 transport
 {{I-D.ietf-nfsv4-rpcrdma-version-two}}.
 Via standards action, the Upper-Layer Binding specified in this document can be extended to cover versions of the NFS version 4 protocol specified after NFS